-Russia says it has test-fired missiles in the Sea of Japan
+Russia says it test-fired anti-ship missiles in Sea of Japan

 The Moskit, whose NATO reporting name is the SS-N-22 Sunburn, is a supersonic anti-ship cruise missile that has conventional and nuclear warhead capacity.

-It says the exercise took place in the Peter The Great Bay in the Sea of Japan but does not give more precise coordinates.
+It said the exercise took place in the Peter The Great Bay in the Sea of Japan but did not give more precise coordinates.

 Japan’s Defense Ministry had no immediate response.
 The U.S. Navy’s 7th Fleet did not immediately respond to requests for comment.